faibadr/Detection-of-Driver-Cognitive-Distraction-using-GRU-model/README.md

 # Detection-of-Driver-Cognitive-Distraction-using-GRU-model
-This project focuses on detecting cognitive distraction in drivers using EEG (electroencephalogram) data.
+This project focuses on detecting cognitive distraction in drivers using EEG (electroencephalogram), we collected data using Emotiv Epoc Flex device.
 The workflow involves several stages:

 **Data Preprocessing:** Initial data cleaning and preprocessing were performed using EEGlab in MATLAB.